 Like the other tests, you’ll get ready for the CT scan the night before.
 Again, your doctor will give you instructions.
 They usually involve drinking only clear liquids after midnight and eating nothing for 4 hours before the test.

-You may need to drink something called a contrast solution, or have it injected into a vein, right before the test.
+You may need to drink something called a contrast solution and/or have it injected into a vein, right before the test.
 The CT scan could take between 15 minutes to an hour and your results should be available within 24 hours.
+Learn more about imaging tests for digestive diseases.